Chupacabra Sightings and Video: Proof the Legend Is Real?

 And, of course, there are those who believe the chupacabra doesn’t exist it all, that it is simply a combination of folklore and the misidentification of natural animals and events.

 What is the truth behind this shadowy creature, and why has it so frustrated cryptozoologists who are trying to better understand it?
 In this article you'll learn more about the horrifying goat sucker, and you can decide for yourself if you believe the Chupacabra is fact, fiction or somewhere in between.

 Origins of the Legend

-The Chupacabra legend began in Puerto Rico back in 1995 when farmers started to see their livestock dying in mysterious ways.
+While there may be even earlier accounts, the modern Chupacabra legend began in Puerto Rico back in 1995 when farmers started to see their livestock dying in mysterious ways.
 They would retire for the evening, and wake up the next morning with several animals dead, apparently drained of blood but not consumed.

 Sheep, goats, chickens and other animals were killed for apparently no reason, and except for a pair of puncture wounds and the lack of blood there was little evidence.
 It appeared, like a massive vampire bat, some unknown predator had come and gone in the night.

 Witnesses came forward, and claimed to have spotted a strange creature lurking in the darkness.
 Short and bipedal, with reptilian skin, sharp claws, nasty fangs, glowing eyes and spikes down the middle of its back, this mysterious beast came to be known as El Chupacabra.